IBM/create-a-danger-response-tool-using-Watson/doc/source/local.md

 # Run locally

-This document shows how to run the `watson-speech-translator` application on your local machine.
+This document shows how to run the `watson-danger-response` application on your local machine.

 ## Steps